 - a video of somebody using the product

-- an image of someone holding or wearing the product, to show the fit or size
+- an image of somebody holding the product to show its size

-- a mock-up of the product in a real space, like a painting on a wall
+- a mock-up of the product in a real space

-- a rendering of what that piece of furniture would look like in their living room
+- a rendering of what the product could potentially look like in someone’s room/home

 - File name: When you upload the image from your desktop to your website, give it a descriptive file name.
 Google is way more likely to understand yellow-umbrella.jpg than IMG_1724.jpg.
 (Pro tip: For file names, you should include dashes or underscores between words; Google would think that “yellowumbrella” is a whole ‘nother word.)